Learning Fine-Grained Correspondence with Cross-Perspective Perception for Open-Vocabulary 6D Object Pose Estimation: Experimental Results

 \subsubsection{Datasets}

 Our model is trained on the synthetic ShapeNet6D dataset~\cite{fs6d}, where objects are paired with text descriptions to enable open-vocabulary learning.
 For evaluation, we strictly adhere to the zero-shot setting, ensuring that objects in the test sets are unseen during training.
 We employ two real-world datasets to assess robustness: REAL275~\cite{nocs} and Toyota-Light~\cite{bop}.
 REAL275 is a benchmark constructed from complex indoor environments.
-It challenges the model with significant background clutter, layout variations, and partial occlusions, serving as a rigorous test for cross-instance generalization.
 Toyota-Light is a dataset specifically designed to evaluate environmental consistency.
-It features objects captured under extreme lighting variations, testing the model's capability to maintain performance across drastic illumination changes.
+Since the open-vocabulary configurations of Linemod and YCB-Video used by Horyon have not yet been released, we strictly evaluate on the publicly accessible REAL275 and Toyota-Light benchmarks to ensure a fair and reproducible comparison.